canonical/ubuntu-cloud-docs/oracle/oracle-explanation/canonical-offerings.rst

 For x86_64 instances, the variants available are:

 * ``linux-oracle-lts-<release>``: Where <release> is replaced by an LTS Ubuntu version, such as 18.04, 20.04, 22.04 or 24.04.
 This kernel does not roll and sticks to the original kernel present in the Ubuntu release, for the life of the release (e.g.: linux-oracle-lts-22.04 will always point to a 5.15 kernel for the life of Ubuntu 22.04 LTS).
 * ``linux-oracle-edge``: The -edge kernel provides early access to the next HWE kernel.
 It is fully supported, but is less exposed to real world use cases since it is relatively new.
 It eventually transitions to the linux-oracle kernel.
+It can for instance be used for testing the upcoming kernels in your specific environment.

 For ARM64 instances, we have four variants - the two mentioned above for x86_64 instances and two more: